 Cribs, high chairs, and booster seats are available by request for the use of overnight guests in their respective cabins.

-The Youth Sahavas, a special five-day retreat gathering exclusively for teenagers, is held every summer.
+The Youth Sahavas, a special six-day retreat gathering exclusively for teenagers, is held every summer.

-Afternoon tea is served in the Original Kitchen every Thursday, Friday, and Saturday from 3:30 to 4:30.
-A time for conversation and informal sharing in a lovely setting, all visitors and guests are welcome.
+Afternoon tea is served in the Original Kitchen and is a time for conversation and informal sharing in a lovely setting, all visitors and guests are welcome.

 According to Meher Baba’s instructions, Meher Abode, the Barn, and the Lagoon Cabin have been preserved as they were when He visited the Center.
 These special buildings are reserved for meditation, quietude, and prayer, and are open to all during regular daily or scheduled hours.